 Dubai: a beacon of progress that sparkles amid the sands of the Middle East.
 Recognized worldwide for its dynamic growth strategy and enticing business environment, this Emirate shines as a cornerstone of commerce and innovation.
 Among the seven jeweled Emirates of the United Arab Emirates, Dubai’s diversified economy flourishes, driven by sectors such as trade, tourism, real estate, logistics, and financial services.

-So, what exactly is commercial litigation?
 At its core, it represents any type of disagreement within a business setting.
 It’s the legal mechanism through which companies manage their conflicts with other businesses, government bodies, or groups of individuals.
 Let’s delve into some of these disputes:

 - Breach of Contract: Quite common in nature, this dispute arises when one party fails to uphold its contractual obligations, such as payment delays, non-delivery of goods or services, or other unfulfilled terms.